-Even though multinational companies are connected closely with customers through ecommerce technology, which helps identify the precise demands of the consumers, some Saudi companies are still not fully adopting the best practices.
+Even though multinational companies are connected closely with customers through e-commerce technology, which helps identify the precise demands of the consumers, some Saudi companies are still not fully adopting the best practices.
 Respondent 2 said, 'our knowledge is limited about the advantages of green logistics.
 Therefore, usage of natural resources is higher, which is affecting the environment of our country.
 For example, we still place orders for importing foreign goods, which has increased the number of transportation companies and has also increased the cost of transportation and wear and tear of roads.
 It has also increased the cost of warehousing'.
 It has been found that to decrease transportation and warehousing costs, it is important to utilise green logistics and e-commerce technologies.

-5.4.
-Advanced Business Technology
+5.4 Advanced business technology

-Main theme 2: Best technological practices
+Main Theme 2.
+Best technological practices

-Definition: Current best technology use in logistics
+Definition: Current best technology used in logistics.